stain/s11.no/content/2024/signposting-intro/index.md

 ### Some webby attempts

-* If format is known, **content negotiation** can redirect or show alternative content representation
+* **Content negotiation** can redirect to  alternative content representation -- if format is known

 ```http
 GET http://www.example.com/repo/item/14